PMKielstra/EscapeIDSO/BUILD.md

    3. A user which is not `root` but does have `sudo` privileges.

 2. As the non-root user, `git clone` and `sudo make all`.
 (Yes, this is weird, but `mkarchiso`, which is used to build the ISO images, needs to run as `sudo`.
 If it's run from the root user, it messes up the ownership of files on the resultant ISOs.)
-This can possibly take upwards of half an hour per ISO on weaker VMs.
-Docker is much faster.
-Each documentation PDF should build in just a couple of seconds.
+Building on a VM is slower than building in Docker, and weaker VMs can take up to half an hour to build a single ISO.
+Once again, the documentation PDFs should build quickly.

 3. Your built files and PDFs are now in the `release` directory.